regaw-leinad/homebridge-winix-purifiers/README.md

   HomeKit.
 - **Filter Management**: Exposes the remaining filter life and provides an alert when it's time to change the filter, configurable to trigger at a specified percentage of remaining filter life.
-- **Efficiency**: Features Winix API response caching to minimize requests and avoid rate limiting.
+- **Efficiency**: Polls the Winix API in the background on a configurable interval to minimize requests and keep state fresh.
 - **Reliability**: Automatically refreshes device list on a configurable interval to ensure devices are always up-to-date.
 - **Seamless Authentication**: Automatically refreshes your Winix authentication token in the background, so you no